matt-paul/credit-card-comparison/README.md

 ### Other Tools
-I have used SVGO to minify my inline SVG's, and increase readability, removing uneccesary information added by Sketch.
+I have used SVGO to minify my inline SVG's, and increase readability, removing unnecessary information added by Sketch.

 Grunt has been used to compile SASS, run tests and start a simple http server.